 - Do you believe you and your current/future spouse will be able to deal with the potential complications when it comes to determining the trade-offs when it comes to tax filing status?

 For me, 10 years’ worth of that level of uncertainty and stress was not congruent with how I envisioned my life.
 Don’t even get me started on the 20 – 25 years deal with income-driven repayment plans.
 Instead, I chose a path of certainty where the success rate would be near 100% within a relatively short period of time.
 For me, this short period would be 2 years.

 However, I understand some people do not have the option to pay off their debt due to the degree of debt they face.
 If you owe 4 or more times as much as you could possibly make within a year, loan forgiveness may be your only option.
-Generally, if you have a debt-to-income ratio of 2:1, you have a good chance of working hard to pay off your loans within 2-4 years depending on how hard you work and how much you save.
+Generally, if you have a debt-to-income ratio of 2:1, you have a good chance of working hard to pay off your loans within 2-4 years if you work hard and save at least 50% of your income.

-If you made the decision to aggressively pay off your debt aggressively make sure you sign up for my free guide below.
+If you made the decision to pay off your debt aggressively, make sure you sign up for my free guide below.